Patriots captain Jabrill Peppers arrested on assault, strangulation, drug charges

 BRAINTREE, Mass.
 (AP) — Patriots captain Jabrill Peppers was arrested over the weekend on assault, strangulation and other charges following a disturbance at a home, police said Monday.

-Peppers, 29, was scheduled to be arraigned Monday in Quincy District Court on the charges, which also include assault and battery with a dangerous weapon and possession of a Class “B” substance believed to be cocaine, according to a police news release.
+Peppers, 29, appeared for his arraignment Monday in Quincy District Court.
+He's also charged with assault and battery with a dangerous weapon and possession of a Class “B” substance believed to be cocaine, court records show.

-Braintree police said they were called to a home for an altercation between two people.
-One person was treated at the home, they said.
+Braintree police said they were called to a home for an altercation between two people early Saturday.
+The charges allege Peppers shoved a girlfriend to the ground, shoved her head into a wall, and put his hands around her neck to strangle her.
+Police said she was treated at home for injuries to her face and knees.

-It wasn't immediately clear if Peppers has a lawyer for the charges.
-A phone number for him could not be found.
+Peppers was arrested and posted $2,500 bail.
+His next court date is scheduled for Nov.
+22, but he was allowed to waive his appearance.

+In court, Peppers' attorney, Marc Brofsky, said evidence in the case “sheds real doubt on the allegations, including videotaped evidence.”
+He said Peppers agreed not to have contact with the woman.

-Coach Jerod Mayo, on a press call Monday, said the team is still gathering information on Peppers’ arrest and will go from there.
-The situation has been addressed with the team and Peppers will be allowed in the Patriots’ facilities for now.
+Coach Jerod Mayo told reporters Monday the team is still gathering information on Peppers' arrest.
+He said Peppers will be allowed at the team's facilities for now.

 “We don’t know enough to say he shouldn’t be in the building,” Mayo said.